middlebury/midd-frontend/.github/CONTRIBUTING.md

 ## Icons

-Our icon system uses SVG symbols to create reusable and flexible icon.
+Our icon system uses SVG symbols to create a reusable and flexible icon set.

 > Read more about svg sprite vs icon font
 > https://css-tricks.com/icon-fonts-vs-svg/

-### How to add a new icon to the icon set
+### How to add a new icon

 1. Designer prepares the icon in the [Figma icons file](https://www.figma.com/file/KxnijUyvePfq1wMPYLQLqW/Icons?node-id=4%3A113)

-   - Icons should be on a 24x24 artboard
+   - Each icon should be on its own 24x24 artboard

 2. Export the icon as svg and save into `src/icons/`